 • Notarized copies of your IELTS result or similar ;

 • Notarized university entrance qualification.

-Submit a complete, hard copy application by August 31st for the October intake.
+Please submit a complete application by August 31st for the October intake.

 About 20 students are admitted to the program each year.
 A committee of five professors evaluates each application individually.
 Personal interest, motivation and educational background are considered in selection process.

-Once the Admissions Committee has accepted you, your hard copy documents will be checked for validity at the International Admissions and Services Department of the University of Freiburg.
+Once the Admissions Committee has accepted you, your documents will be checked for validity at the International Admissions and Services Department of the University of Freiburg.

 With your unconditional study offer, you will receive further information on how to enroll in the program and how to pay your study fees.

 Each autumn, the Student Service Center processes the enrolment of hundreds of new students, which is a time-consuming bureaucratic operation.
 Please consider that due to this, it may take several weeks until your matriculation is finished.